 - Empty buckets and bathtubs after each use—never leave them unattended.

-- Watch children closely when they are playing near wells or irrigation and drainage ditches.
+- Do not let children play near wells or irrigation and drainage ditches.
 Install fences around these hazards.

 - Learn CPR and know how to get emergency help.

 - If a child goes missing, always check the water first.

 - Ice chests with melted ice

 Learning to swim is an important water safety precaution, but swimming lessons cannot "drown-proof" your child.
 Upgrade their skills every year, and make sure they are always supervised by an adult who knows CPR.
 Below are important water safety rules all kids should practice:

 - Never swim alone.